Turkey Travel Advice

 Threat level: High

 Travel and vacations to Turkey gererally go without incident.
 There are however some areas of concern, mainly within 75 miles of the boarder with Syria, where there is some military activity and a hightened risk of terror activity.
-The travel advice is that any travel within this area needs to be planned, and futher to this, with no movement at night.
+The travel advice for Turkey is that any travel within this area needs to be planned, and futher to this, with no movement at night.

 The general travel advice for Turkey as a whole, is to remain vigilant.
 Tourist areas, monuments and transportation hubs in Turkey, while guarded by security services are at risk from terror attacks, so it is advised to be aware of any suspicious activities.